-When you have a personal injury case, there are some important tax liability questions to consider.
+When you have a personal injury case, some important tax liability questions must be considered.
 With a little bit of planning, you can minimize your tax liability to make the most of your settlement.
-Our Las Vegas auto accident attorneys are breaking it down for you.
+Our experienced Las Vegas auto accident attorneys are breaking it down for you.
 Here’s everything you need to know about car accident settlements and taxes.

 Some car accident insurance settlements are taxable.
-However, the portion of the settlement that compensates you for medical bills, pain and suffering and property damages is not taxable.
-However, if you recover for lost income or emotional distress, the car accident insurance settlement is taxable.
+However, the portion of the settlement compensating you for medical bills, pain and suffering, and property damages is not taxable.
+However, the car accident insurance settlement is taxable if you recover for lost income.

 Only some portions of a car accident insurance settlement may be taxable depending on how you label and structure your settlement.
-This is why it’s crucial to work with a legal professional before you settle your case.
+This is why working with a legal professional before settling your case is crucial.

 You can reduce car accident settlement taxes by structuring your settlement in ways that do not trigger tax liability.
 For example, if your compensation is for medical bills, it is not taxed.
 The parties can work to classify the settlement for medical purposes, if possible.

 Also, labeling a settlement as compensation for pain and suffering makes it exempt from taxes because pain and suffering are derivative of physical injuries.
 Even if you have some tax liability, you can reduce it by structuring payments over several years so that your total taxable income is not high in any one year.